Suhyun777/CVPR23-GAP/README.md

-# CVPR23-GAP
+# (CVPR23) Meta-Learning with a Geometry-Adaptive Preconditioner
-Official Implementation of CVPR 2023 paper: "Meta-Learning with a Geometry-Adaptive Preconditioner"
+# This repository provides a Official PyTorch implementation of our CVPR 2023 paper